-Did you know that 25% of people surveyed by ellaOne* believe that using the morning after pill multiple times can cause infertility?
+Around 25% of people surveyed by ellaOne®* believe taking the morning after pill multiple times causes infertility.

 This is not true, but it’s a misconception that can make people less likely to take emergency contraception in order to help prevent pregnancy after unprotected sex or a contraceptive failure.
 You can use the morning after pill more than once, including even in the same cycle.